spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 ![Conditional Execution Task Definition Listing](images/SCDF-composed-task-conditional-execution-task-definition.png)

 1. The `conditional-execution` task definition is the `Composed-Task-Runner` application that manages the execution of the directed-graph.
-1. The `conditional-execution-timestamp-1` is the task definition that represents the `timestamp-1` app defined in the DSL you entered earlier.
+1. The `conditional-execution-task-a` is the task definition that represents the `task-a` app defined in the DSL you entered earlier.
-1. The `conditional-execution-timestamp-2` is the task definition that represents the `timestamp-2` app defined in the DSL you entered earlier.
+1. The `conditional-execution-task-b` is the task definition that represents the `task-b` app defined in the DSL you entered earlier.

 ### Launch Conditional Execution Composed Task Definition

 To launch the composed task, click the dropdown icon to the left of the task definition named `conditional-execution` and select the **Launch** option, as the following image shows:
 ![Conditional Execution Task Definition Launch](images/SCDF-composed-task-conditional-execution-launch.png) Now the task launch page appears.
-Since we are using app defaults, we merely need to press the **Launch the task** button, as the following image shows:
+Since we are using app defaults, we merely need to press the **LAUNCH TASK** button, as the following image shows:
 ![Conditional Execution Task Definition Launch](images/SCDF-composed-task-conditional-execution-launch-verify.png) When the composed task called `conditional-execution` is launched, it launches the task called `conditional-execution-task-a`, and, if it completes successfully, the task called `conditional-execution-task-b` is launched.
 If `conditional-execution-task-a` fails, `conditional-execution-task-b` does not launch.